HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 Names are verified at a point in time and previous names are often useful in matching.
 However, best practices include periodic reverification, and it is generally expected that First and Last names reflect current names.
 Best practice data stewardship expects previous names to be designated as such within the Patient resource.
 Appropriate use of Patient.name.use and Patient.name.period are expected for use of previous names.

 To request a match on a patient with a single legal name, known as a mononamous individual, requestors **SHOULD** use that name in the Last name field and leave the First name NULL.

+When it is permitted by $match or other match transaction types to take as input extensions to the Patient resource, and if the requestor is using a profile that includes it, current occupation data for health attributes from Resource Profile: Past Or Present Job as per the [Occupational Data for Health (ODH)](http://hl7.org/fhir/us/odh/) set of profiles on Observation resource, **SHOULD** be included by requestors since this information is useful to matching.

 Patient Match need not support wildcards, unlike the usual FHIR search mechanism.